 A Python-based library that provides basic functions for interacting with the SMC API is available.
-See https://github.com/gabstopper/smc-python.
-The library is not supported by Forcepoint.
+See https://github.com/Forcepoint/fp-NGFW-SMC-python.

 Although the SMC API follows the architectural style of RESTful web APIs, this guide introduces only the basic concepts.
 For more information, see: